SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 ### JnJ clinical trial population

 This was not a small-time trial; JnJ really put some muscle behind it:
-- 44325 volunteers total.
+- 44,325 volunteers total.
 Half got the placebo and half got the treatment.
 - The trial was blinded until some number of COVID-19 cases were observed without knowing who was in which arm.
-In this interim readout, unblinding observed 468 symptomatic cases total in both arms.
+In this interim readout, unblinding revealed 468 symptomatic cases total in both arms.
-- They claimed efficacy in elderly, but as of yet reported no hard data showing that.
+- They claimed efficacy in elderly, but as of yet have reported no hard data showing that.
+  Press releases!
+Feh.
-- Site breakdown was 44% in the US, 41% in Central/South America, and 15% South Africa.
+- Sites: 44% US, 41% Central/South America, and 15% South Africa.
 - Gender: 45% women, 55% men.
 - Race: 59% White, 45% Hispanic/LatinX, 13% Black, 6% Asian, 1% Native American.

 So that part looks pretty good!
+Ok, not perfect.
+But pretty good, for real-life trials.

-### JnJ vaccine interim results (not yet final)
+### JnJ vaccine interim efficacy results (not yet final)

 This is a single-dose vaccine (but [see below](#2-dose-follow-up-trial)!), so efficacy was measured 28 days after the first dose: